 To get a rough idea of the recent work we have done please see the Publications page.

-Along with my students, I have been building a powerful framework for particle simulations called PySPH.
-PySPH is an open source framework for Smoothed Particle Hydrodynamics (SPH) simulations.
-The framework allows users to write SPH simulations in pure Python and generates high-performance code that can be run in serial or parallel via MPI.
+Our group has been building a powerful framework for particle simulations called PySPH.
+PySPH is an open source framework for Smoothed Particle Hydrodynamics (SPH) simulations (see the PySPH documentation for details).
+The framework allows users to write SPH simulations in pure Python and generates high-performance code that can be run in serial, or on multiple CPU cores, or on a GPU, or on multiple computers via MPI.
 This framework has been under development at IIT Bombay by my students and myself.
-The latest development version is available at bitbucket.
+The latest development version is available at github.

 Traditional computational fluid dynamics (CFD) requires the use of a computational grid.
 In contrast, particle methods avoid the use of a grid and track particles carrying fluid properties.
 The lack of a grid allows us to handle complex geometries relatively easily and minimizes numerical diffusion due to the grid.
 The difficulty with the method is that it is harder to implement.
 However, once implemented the method is very useful.